 Skip to Content

-Low Carb Taco Bar with Nopales Guacamole Recipe
+Nopales Guacamole for the Low Carb Taco Bar

-Low Carb Taco Bar with Nopales Guacamole Recipe
+Nopales Guacamole for the Low Carb Taco Bar

-Home » Mexican food memories » Low Carb Taco Bar with Nopales Guacamole Recipe
+Home » Mexican food memories » Nopales Guacamole for the Low Carb Taco Bar

 Possibly the best thing about a taco bar, especially a low carb taco bar, is the ability for everyone to enjoy a taco (or two) personalized to their own taste.
 Because of this, taco bars are the perfect food choice for a weeknight dinner but can be easily adapted to a wedding or other large party.
 The recipe for a nopales guacamole is included below as one of the unique sides.